What is a seizure disorder?

 During a seizure, a person may:

-Usually after a few minutes, the nerve cells start to behave normally and the person returns to normal.
+Usually after a few minutes, the nerve cells start to behave normally and the seizure ends.

 Call 911 for emergency medical help or go to the hospital right away if a person has a seizure that lasts more than 5 minutes.